 The risk level for female tourists in Bali is very low and they can freely walk the streets without too much worry.
 However, it can never be predicted whether you will attract unwanted attention or not, so it is advisable not to walk alone at night to avoid being harassed.

 In general, Bali can be considered as a safe destination, since very few visitors come across any real problems.

 - Visas - For the United States and Australian citizens 30 days stay in the country, a visa is not required, but only a valid passport.
 You can prolong your stay by obtaining a visa locally.
-The visa can be gained at an Embassy or Consulate of Indonesia or on arrival for US$35.
+The visa can be gained at an Embassy or Consulate of Indonesia or on arrival for the US $35.
 You should know that if you have a criminal record, you may be refused entry to Indonesia, regardless of how long ago the offense took place.